nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to find a certain patient by typing his/her name in the CLI
+1. Receptionist requests to find a certain patient by typing his/her name in the CLI
 2. PlannerMD shows a list of patients with that name
-3. User requests to add a risk profile tag of a specific person in the list
+3. Receptionist requests to add a risk profile tag of a specific person in the list
 4. PlannerMD adds the risk profile tag which is reflected immediately in the list

     Use case ends.